-The Hudson Valley Center for Contemporary Art (HVCCA) is excited to announce a new exhibition, “Women Warriors,” opening October 15th at (time).
+The Hudson Valley Center for Contemporary Art (HVCCA) is excited to announce a new exhibition, “Women Warriors,” up now through December 17th.
 “Women Warriors” honors the 100th anniversary of women’s suffrage in America, as well as the continuing fight for equal rights in the public sphere.
 A voting booth will be created by artist Isis Kenney in conjunction with ArtsWestchester’s “Give Us The Vote” exhibition.
-Kenney is creating four large panels depicting “women warriors” such as Susan B. Anthony, Sojourner Truth, and Adelina Otero-Warren as comic book superheroes fighting for the common cause of human rights.
+Kenney has created five large panels depicting suffragettes like Susan B. Anthony and Sojourner Truth in their fight for equal rights, as well as depicting modern day feminist icons Bella Abzug, Sonia Sotomayor, Dolores Huerta, Hillary Rodham Clinton, Adelina Otero-Warren, Oprah Winfrey, and Shirley Chisholm as superheroes, resplendent in costumes inspired by Wonder Woman.
 The work of Cey Adams, celebrated muralist, designer, and artist will also be on display with his culture-laden American flags.
 Both Kenney and Adams utilize the visual language of Hip-Hop in their work to create bold, colloquial images that speak to the essence of what it is to be an American citizen and warrior.

 Isis Kenney describes the importance of “Women Warriors” by saying: “Women, no matter where they are in the world, have faced astronomical challenges, whether on the basis of religion, tradition, culture, even fashion.
 We are living in a community and an atmosphere that demeans women, that is interested in making them more vulnerable and more insecure.
 Young girls need to recognize their power.
 A lot of times, we don’t see that this is an ongoing issue.
 I think that this show, in highlighting these powerful women in history, asks us to think about ourselves and where we are in history.”